This post may contain affiliate links. Please read our disclosure policy.

 - Slow Cooker Mexican Shredded Chicken

-- 1 tbsp better than bouillon beef paste
+- 1 tablespoon Better Than Bouillon beef paste

 - 1 cup beef broth